-For many of us, hot irons fall through the cleaning cracks, which could be a major mistake – especially if we’ve spent time and money investing in them (because, let’s be honest, they’re not exactly cheap).
-Not only will keeping hair straighteners in tip-top condition help them to work better, but it could be better for the condition of our lengths in the long run, too.
+For many of us, hot irons fall through the cracks, which could be a major mistake— especially if we’ve spent time and money investing in them (because, let’s be honest, they’re not exactly cheap).

 Why is it important to clean them?
-Much like the best hair dryers, straighteners can be magnets for product build-up (think serums, creams and root cover-ups), skin cells, natural oils, grime, dust, dirt and bacteria.
-When this accumulates, it spells bad news for the plates – it can prevent them from gliding through hair smoothly, resulting in a greater likelihood of snags and heat damage by having to repeatedly go back over the same section of hair in order to achieve the kind of results that we used to get when they were brand new and residue-free.
+Straighteners can be magnets for product build-up (think: hair gel, mousse, all our other hair lotions and potions), skin cells, natural oils, grime, dust, dirt, and bacteria.
+When all this accumulates, it spells bad news for the plates—all this residue can prevent plates from gliding through hair smoothly, resulting in a greater likelihood of snags, hot spots, and heat damage, by having to repeatedly go back over the same section of hair for a smooth result.

-How often should I clean my hair straighteners?
+How often should I clean my flat irons?

 One of the first things to note when learning how to clean hair straighteners is frequency.
 “I would recommend cleaning them about every third time you straighten your hair,” says Paul Edmonds, award-winning hair stylist and founder of Paul Edmonds London.
 This will prevent build-up from getting overly ingrained in the plates, which can be trickier to remove.

-Here’s your step-by-step guide to getting rid of residue without causing damage:
+Here’s a step-by-step guide to getting rid of residue without causing damage:

-- Always ensure that the straighteners are unplugged and completely cool by popping them on a heat-resistant surface or mat after use.
+- Always ensure that the straighteners are unplugged and have cooled down completely.
+Lay them down on a heat-resistant surface or cooling mat after use.

-- Wet a soft cloth with lukewarm water and ring out the excess.
-Never submerge your straighteners in water.
+- Wet a soft cloth with lukewarm water and squeeze out the excess.
+Note: Never submerge your straighteners in water!

-- With your finger, use the cloth to gently rub over the surface of the plates.
+- Use the cloth to gently rub over the surface of the plates.
 Patience is key.
-If needed, Paul recommends using a very small amount of shampoo and wiping it off with a damp clean cloth.
+If needed, Paul recommends using a very small amount of shampoo and wiping it off with a clean, damp cloth.